 In this course students will examine and conduct research on global phenomena.
 We will read and debate a range of approaches to the study of the global, addressing both methodological and theoretical issues.
 Students will conduct individual research projects, working through all the stages from proposal to completed paper.
 As the capstone course for the Global Studies Program, the primary course goal is to provide students with practical experience in linking reading and discussion of published sources in Global Studies to the tasks of researching , analyzing, and writing about their own areas of interest in the field.

-Prerequisites: GS-201 minimum grade of C and GS-202 minimum grade of C.
+Prerequisite: GS-201 with a minimum grade of C and GS-202 with a minimum grade of C.